Support for Foster Parents

 - Foster Parent Organizations

 - The North Dakota Foster Parents Association provides a forum for foster parents to exchange and learn from each other's experiences.
+Local communities function differently across the state.

 - Quarterly Newsletter

 - Foster parents receive Fostering Communication, a quarterly newsletter published by the UND Children and Family Services Training center.
-It is free of charge to all foster parents, foster care providers, and child welfare agencies.